LOW-T Treatment in Central Illinois

 You also may need TT if you harm or lose your testicles.
 If your testicles are removed because of a sickness such as cancer, you may need TT.
 Most men with Low-T (no matter what the cause) will be treated if they have both symptoms of Low-T and blood tests showing Low-T levels.
 Talk with your doctor if you feel that you may need TT.

 TT may help you but it may have adverse (harmful) results.
 (See discussion of these side effects below.)
 The Federal Drug Administration (FDA) has said that testosterone drug labels should state that there is a risk for heart disease and stroke for some men using testosterone products.
 All men should be checked for heart disease and stroke before, and periodically while on, TT.
-The AUA however, on careful review of evidence-based peer review literature, has stated that there is no strong evidence that TT either increases or decreases the risk of cardiovascular events.
+The AUA however, on a careful review of evidence-based peer-review literature, has stated that there is no strong evidence that TT either increases or decreases the risk of cardiovascular events.

 The FDA also was concerned when they found that men were being treated for Low-T due only to aging.
 There is ongoing research to determine more about TT in aging men.
 Your doctor will talk with you about the benefits and risks of TT and carefully consider how to treat your symptoms.